Nexedi/jio/docs/sphinx/source/manage_documents.rst

 Promises
 --------

-Each JIO methods returns a Promise object, which allows us to get responses into callback parameters and to chain callbacks with other returned values.
+Each jIO methods returns a Promise object, which allows us to get responses into callback parameters and to chain callbacks with other returned values.

-JIO uses a custom version of `RSVP.js <https://github.com/tildeio/rsvp.js>`_, adding canceler and progression features.
+jIO uses a custom version of `RSVP.js <https://github.com/tildeio/rsvp.js>`_, adding canceler and progression features.

 You can read more about promises: